ats-tandjoeng7/Credit_Risk_Analysis/README.md

 ## Deliverable 2: Use the SMOTEENN Algorithm to Predict Credit Risk

 Using our knowledge of the imbalanced-learn and scikit-learn libraries, we employed a combinatorial approach of over- and under-sampling with the SMOTEENN algorithm to determine if the results from the combinatorial approach are better at predicting credit risk than the resampling algorithms from Deliverable 1.
-We used the following code snippet to resample our training dataset, which further rebalanced each class to contain **51361** and **46653** counts, respectively. **Table 4** showed the confusion matrix and imbalanced classification report of the combinatorial SMOTEENN model.
+We used the following code snippet to resample our training dataset, which further rebalanced each class to contain **51361** and **46653** counts, respectively. **Table 4** shows the confusion matrix and imbalanced classification report of the combinatorial SMOTEENN model.
 The balanced accuracy scores and condensed summary statistics are summarized in **Table 9** in the [Summary](#summary) section.

 ```
 # Resample the training data with SMOTEENN